Help for Businesses

 Retail, hospitality and leisure grant fund

-Businesses which on 11 March 2020 had a rateable value of less than £51,000 and would have been eligible for a discount under the business rates expanded retail discount scheme (had that scheme been in force for that date) are eligible for the following cash grants per property.
+Businesses which on the 11th March 2020 had a rateable value of less than £51,000 and would have been eligible for a discount under the business rates expanded retail discount scheme (had that scheme been in force for that date) are eligible for the following cash grants per property.

 Eligible businesses in these sectors with a property that has a rateable value of up to and including £15,000 will receive a grant of £10,000 (subject to EU State Aid limits).